 - Letters of recommendation (three are required)

-Application period for the 2019-2020 Fulbright U.S.-ASEAN Visiting Scholar Initiative competition is from August 25 to October 5, 2018.
-All of the selected Fulbright U.S.-ASEAN Visiting Scholars are to come to the United States during the fall semester of 2019, starting in September and ending in December.
+Application period for the 2019-2020 Fulbright U.S.-ASEAN Visiting Scholar Initiative competition is from September 6 to October 11, 2019.
+All of the selected Fulbright U.S.-ASEAN Visiting Scholars are to come to the United States during the spring semester of 2021, starting in January and ending in May.
+Online application forms should contain all required documents listed above on or before October 11, 2019.